Layer Collapse Can be Induced by Unstructured Pruning: Unstructured Pruning Induces Layer Collapse

-Driven by the promising theoretical results presented in Sec.~\ref{sec:theory}, we will design here a relevance metric that will guide the unstructured pruning to lower the whole layer's entropy $\widehat{\mathcal{H}}_l$.
-As we aim to increase the number of zero-entropy layers, intuitively more pruning should be applied to layers with lower entropy, as they are the best candidates to be removed.
-Concurrently, to minimize the impact on performance, only low-magnitude weights should be removed, as they are typically those providing the lowest contribution to the neural network's output~\cite{han2015learning,tartaglione2021serene}.
-To reach these two objectives, we define first an intra-layer's pruning irrelevance score $\mathcal{I}_l$:
+Driven by the promising theoretical results presented in Sec.~\ref{sec:recact} and Sec.~\ref{sec:theory}, we design here NEPENTHE (e\textbf{N}tropy-bas\textbf{E}d \textbf{P}runing as a n\textbf{E}ural \textbf{N}etwork dep\textbf{TH}'s r\textbf{E}ducer) that guides the unstructured pruning to lower the whole layer's entropy $\widehat{\mathcal{H}}_l$.
+Since we aim to increase the number of zero-entropy layers, intuitively more pruning should be applied to layers with lower entropy, as they are the best candidates to be removed.
+Concurrently, to minimize the impact on performance, only low-magnitude weights should be removed, as they are typically those providing the lowest contribution to the neural network's output~\citep{han2015learning,tartaglione2021serene}.
+To reach these two objectives, we first define an intra-layer's pruning irrelevance score

-where $\|\boldsymbol{w}_l\|_0$ is the current layer's parameters cardinality (hence, not accounting for the already pruned weights, if any).
+where $\|\boldsymbol{w}_l\|_0$ is the current layer's parameters cardinality (hence, not accounting for the already pruned weights, if any) {and $\|\boldsymbol{w}_l\|_1$ is the $\ell_1$ norm (sum of absolute values)}.
 This metric accounts for the average parameter's magnitude and the layer's entropy at the same time: layers with few parameters but high entropy are less prone to be removed than layers with more parameters but lower entropy (under the same parameter's norm constraint).
 Besides, the parameter's magnitude of neurons with zero entropy is not accounted for in the importance score calculation.
 Symmetrically, to remove parameters from layers having lower pruning irrelevance, we define the inter-layer's pruning relevance score $\mathcal{R}_l$ as:

 This measure is as large as the $l$-th layer's pruning irrelevance score is smaller compared to the other layer's.
 Noticeably, $\mathcal{R}_l\in[1;+\infty)$: to exactly establish how many parameters $\|\boldsymbol{w}_l\|_0^{\text{pruned}}$ should be removed inside each layer $l$ at a given pruning iteration, we have the \emph{entropy-weighted pruned parameter budget}